The Best Coffee Shops In Osaka You Shouldn’t Miss

 LiLo Coffee Roasters: Popular local coffee shop

-This small independent coffee shop is a locally loved spot, with regular customers coming in to chat with the baristas and sip their coffee on one of the few seats in the shop.
+LiLo Coffee Roasters is a small, independent, and locally loved coffee shop, with regular customers coming in to chat with the friendly baristas and sip their coffee on one of the few seats in the shop.

-As the name suggests, Lilo also roasts its own coffee, which you will find is served in various coffee shops around the city.
+As the name suggests, Lilo also roasts its own beans, which you will find being used in various coffee shops around the city.

-The shop is tiny—surprise, surprise—with just around five seats inside, and two small tables outside.
+The cafe is tiny—surprise, surprise—with just about five seats inside and two small tables outside.

-However, the coffee is amazing, one of my favorite ones I had in the city with its flavorful espresso blend, and the service is friendly, with every coffee being served with a little “get to know me” card from the barista who prepared your coffee.
+However, the coffee is amazing, one of my favorite ones I had in the city, with its flavorful espresso blend.
+The service is friendly, with every coffee being served with a little “get to know me” card from the barista who prepared your coffee—so cute!

-This is such a cute touch!
-And I love how this goes to show how proud they are of their craft.
+I love how this little gesture also goes to show how proud they are of their craft.

-So even though it might take a few minutes to get an empty seat I think is definitely worth waiting a little to sit down and leisurely enjoy your coffee in one of the best coffee shops in Osaka.
+So, even though it might take a few minutes to get an empty seat, I think it’s definitely worth waiting a little to sit down and leisurely enjoy your coffee in one of the best coffee shops in Osaka.

 Address: Japan, 〒542-0086 Osaka, Chuo Ward, Nishishinsaibashi, 1 Chome−10−28, Shinsaibashi M, 1階